Back to all projects

 One of my biggest revelations challenged a common assumption: students don't avoid stories because they don't like reading—they avoid them because of how those stories are presented.

-Modern students are bombarded with dynamic, bite-sized content daily.
-They haven't lost the capacity for narrative engagement; they've developed different consumption patterns.
 By presenting our lore through collectible cards rather than traditional text blocks, we met students where they were, not where we wished they'd be.

 2. Trust Your Team (Even When Your Ego Resists)

 Personal confession: I initially wanted the Cosmic Conflict assets to be hyper-realistic.
 It felt more "serious" to me, more legitimate.
-But this would have clashed with our platform's flat design aesthetic.

-When I created the cards using Midjourney, every instinct pushed me toward photorealistic depth.
-However, our design team unanimously recommended less realistic, more stylized visuals.
-Swallowing my pride, I followed their advice.
+When our design team unanimously recommended less realistic, more stylized visuals, I swallowed my pride and followed their advice.
+They were absolutely right.

 3. Gamification Without Purpose Is Just Digital Candy

 Before Cosmic Conflict, our gamification was functional but shallow.
 We had all the mechanics but none of the meaning.
-The transformation taught me that sustainable engagement requires emotional investment, not just behavioral triggers.
+Students need to care about why they're competing, not just what they're earning.

-The Bigger Picture: Engagement as Education
+🌟 The Bigger Picture: Engagement as Education

 What started as a quest to improve LTV metrics became something much more profound—a lesson in how storytelling can transform utilitarian experiences into meaningful journeys.

 The Cosmic Conflict didn't just increase our engagement metrics; it created a framework for teaching values, encouraging healthy competition, and fostering emotional intelligence.
-Students learned to represent something bigger than themselves while developing individual character traits aligned with their chosen Nation.

 In an age where attention is fragmented and engagement is fleeting, we discovered that the answer isn't louder notifications or bigger rewards—it's deeper meaning.
-When students have a story worth living, they don't just use your product; they inhabit your world.

 Project Gallery